-Covering the basic terminology and methods of literary analysis, this topiC -specific course introduces students to a range of historical and contemporary literatures, including various genres of American, British, and World literature and connects literature with other fields of study, showing its relevance to any major discipline.
+Covering the basic terminology and methods of literary analysis, this topic-specific course introduces students to a range of historical and contemporary literatures, including various genres of American, British, and World literature and connects literature with other fields of study, showing its relevance to any major discipline.
 Critical essays and oral presentations are required.
 Sample themes might include war, ethics, reinvented stories, etc. Prerequisite: ENG 112 or 112H.
 May be taken for credit more than once if the topic changes.
+This course meets General Education Distribution Area IV.B.